EvieHwang/dwcoa-financials/transaction-categorization-feature.md

 - View all existing rules with their patterns and target categories
 - Edit patterns or change the target category
-- Delete rules that are no longer needed
+- Delete or disable rules that are no longer needed
 - Create new rules manually (without going through the review queue)

 ---